catalyzeio/stratum-docs/guides/php-mysql.md

 `$databaseUrl = getenv("DATABASE_URL");`

 ### Updating Environment Variables
-Use the [Stratum CLI](https://github.com/catalyzeio/catalyze-paas-cli) to update your environment variables.
+Use the [Stratum CLI](https://github.com/catalyzeio/cli) to update your environment variables.

----

-#### Catalyze Dashboard
-Using the dashboard is the easiest of the two.
-Just sign into the [Stratum Dashboard](https://stratum.catalyze.io).
-Then proceed to the [Environments](http://dashboard.catalyze.io/environments) section.
-The next few steps will be different depending on if your environment is provisioned.
-Once on the environments dashboard, just click on your environment in the left hand navigation.

-#### Pre Provision
-If your environment is not provisioned yet, you may edit all properties of it within the dashboard.
-Just navigate to the "Services Config" tab and edit your environment variables as you see fit.

-#### Post Provision
-Once your environment has been provisioned the process is a little different.
-Once you navigate to your environment within the dashboard.
-You will see

----

-#### Catalyze CLI
-The [Catalyze CLI](https://github.com/catalyzeio/catalyze-paas-cli) makes it pretty straight forward for updating environment variables.
+The [Catalyze CLI](https://github.com/catalyzeio/cli) makes it pretty straight forward for updating environment variables.
 Just change into the local directory of your project and use the following commands.
-For more information on using the [Catalyze CLI](https://github.com/catalyzeio/catalyze-paas-cli), head over to the [documentation](https://resources.catalyze.io/paas/paas-cli-reference/vars/).
+For more information on using the [Catalyze CLI](https://github.com/catalyzeio/cli), head over to the [documentation](https://resources.catalyze.io/paas/paas-cli-reference/vars/).

 #### List all Variables
 `catalyze vars list`